StackVista/stackstate-docs/use/views/events_perspective.md

 ### Event properties

-An overview of the selected event is shown in the **Event properties** pane on the right of the screen:
+An overview of the selected event is shown in the **Event properties** pane on the right of the screen, vents from external systems will also include links through to relevant information from the source system:

-- **Elements** - The components and/or relations involved in the event
+- **Elements** - The components and/or relations involved in the event.
 - **Event type** -
 - **Event time** - The time at which the event was recorded.
 For events from an external system, this will be the timestamp from the external system.
 Click on the timestamp to [time travel](#time-travel) to the moment that the event occurred.
 - **Processed time** - The time the event was received by StackState.
 For internally generated events this will be the same as the **event time**.
 Click on the timestamp to [time travel](#time-travel) to the moment that the event occurred.
 - **SHOW EVENT PROPERTIES** - Click to access all data included in the event.

-Events from external systems will also include links through to relevant information from the source system.

 ## Filter displayed events